 In the rule for strong lock-freedom, the robust confluence ensures that once a marked prefix is enabled, it cannot be disabled by any other transitions.
-See Example 3.11 for an non-trivial example, for which the rule LT-HYB fails to guarantee strong lock-freedom.
+See Example 3.6 in Appendix A for an non-trivial example, for which the rule LT-HYB fails to guarantee strong lock-freedom.